michael105/michael105.github.io/index.md

 And I'm working quite straight, somehow.
 Possibly I should be travelling for some longer.
 Seems to do me good.

+##### 12:30

+Uuuhm.

+Sort of successfull.
+I did some more networking at linkedin.
+Writing more about me at my profile.

+Some communication.
+And again, this took 5 hours yet. (or even 6?)

+That's the part, I'm having trouble with.
+Do things in the right order; especially thats true for things, I don't like to do.
+I'm able to do so.
+But.
+Anyways.
+I still do have another half of today.

+So - left is: my application, my accomodation for the next days, the dictionary.

+Some todo list, I could place here at github.
+Ok.
+This I'm going to do now.

 #### 2020/02/10